 2019: In January 2019, Real Betis paid €12m to sign Lainez, making him the second-most expensive Mexican player bought by a European club.
 His first goal for the club came in dramatic fashion, as he netted a last-minute equaliser against Rennes in the Europa League.

 2020: Lainez's first full season in Spain yielded just 18 outings, though he did miss the final three months of the campaign due to an abdominal strain.

 2021: The forward again found himself on the fringes at Betis, making 25 appearances during the 2020-21 campaign.
 Scored for Mexico in the final of the Concacaf Nations League, though El Tri were beaten by the United States.

-2022: After a knee injury meant he missed the first two months of the season, Lainez has fallen right down the pecking order under Manuel Pellegrini, and has been linked with a move to MLS in recent weeks.
+2022: After a knee injury meant he missed the first two months of the season, Lainez fell right down the pecking order and made just 13 appearances in all competitions before being loaned to Braga at the end of the campaign.

 Rafael Leao | Sporting C.P.

 2018: Sporting were scrambling to increase Leao's release clause from €45m (£38m/$49m) to €100m (£85m/$110m) in order to fend off interest from Europe's top clubs.
 Indeed, Leao was being described as better than Cristiano Ronaldo at the same age.

 2019: Leao terminated his contract with Sporting in the summer of 2018 after players and staff were attacked by fans at the club's training ground, joining Lille on a free transfer.
 He fared well in France, scoring eight goals in Ligue 1 before AC Milan paid €23m to sign him at the end of the season.